 Next, water your newly sown seeds gently, using the sprinkler setting on your watering wand or hose attachment.

-Generally, these seeds will germinate in 8-10 days.
+Generally, these seeds will germinate in eight to 10 days.
 If the soil is below 60°F when you plant, germination will be delayed, and seedlings may take two weeks or more to sprout.

 How to Grow